IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

 paper sheets have been mapped using the Google Drive desktop client.
 This client is currently available from https://www.google.com/intl/en-GB/drive/download/ .
-The curated summary files are available in the folder https://drive.google.com/drive/folders/14gItR0p_4wYo4K1__tyPYeIuc2yLr6l_ .
+The curated summary files are available in the [Galiano Data Paper 2021 Marina Animalia](https://drive.google.com/drive/folders/14gItR0p_4wYo4K1__tyPYeIuc2yLr6l_) folder.
 Browse to this folder and add it to your Google Drive mapping.

 This step will download these summaries as CSV files into the directory [data/dataPaper-I-/in/Animalia](data/dataPaper-I-/in/Animalia).